eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/Software Development View/page_software-development-view.md

 #### Payload for EDC Policy

-The following JSON is an policy definition including the policiy credentials for "active membership", "frameworkagreement pcf" and "pcf base usage purpose".
+The following JSON is an policy definition including the *mandatory* policy constraints for "active membership", "signed frameworkagreement" and "pcf base usage purpose".
 The [frameworkagreement document](https://catena-x.net/fileadmin/user_upload/04_Einfuehren_und_umsetzen/Governance_Framework/231016_Catena-X_Use_Case_Framework_PCF.pdf) is published via the association and are available via the Catena-X homepage.
 The membership credential is automatically created after finishing successfully the onboarding process.

+In addition an *optional* constraint for an existing tenant-specific bilateral contract can be added.
+It should reference the contract number and is NOT backed up by verifiable credentials.
+Nevertheless will it be checked on a syntactical level during contract negotiation.
+If such a contract refererence should be used, a specific usage policy per tenant is needed, as constraint concatenation via OR is not recommended.

+>**Note**
+> The here mentioned *FrameworkAgreement Pcf* is only valid until Oct.
+16th 2024.
+It will be replaced by a new more generic *Framework DataExchangeGovernance* on Oct.
+17th 2024.
+More informations can be found in the official [ODRL Profile Definition](https://github.com/catenax-eV/cx-odrl-profile/blob/main/profile.md).

 ##### Payload to create a SSI based Policy